osolliec/o-gameshells/README.md

 # Olivier's Game of Shells

-Hello and welcome to my Game of Shells !
+Hello and welcome to my Game of Shells implementation !

 # Prerequisites